HeatherRemacle/exchangelabops/pages/patterns/platform-&-solution-patterns.md

 ### Microsoft SharePoint Adoption Pattern
 #### The Need:
 Collaboration is key to team success.
 Working in the open is a digital principle that requires on-demand access to information.
 Projects are mandated to follow core policy and OCIO records management.
-Files stored on network drives or in e-Mail folders are difficult to locate.
+Files stored on network drives or in email folders are difficult to locate.
 A purpose built, secure (IDIR/BCeID supported) document repository enforces structure and file findability.

 #### User Story:
 As a member of the business unit working on a new initiative, I need to have a secure document storage site that my team and our partners can access over the web so that we can collaborate on documents for our project.